Article by Mozo

 That’s why it’s important to look at all your options as a first home buyer, to see how you can get a foot in the door earlier.
 And of course one method is to purchase a home that fulfills the requirements of your state or territory's first home owners grant (FHOG).

 On 1 July 2000 the Howard Government introduced the Goods and Services Tax (GST) in Australia.
 To offset the roll on effect of this new tax on Aussies buying their first home, the First Home Owner Grant scheme was launched nationally.

-While originally the grant that offers a one-off lump sum to first timers was available for established properties, today all states require the property to be a “new” or “substantially” renovated home.
+While originally the grant that offers a one-off lump sum to first timers was available for established properties, today most states require the property to be a “new” or “substantially” renovated home.

 The FHOG differs according to the state or territory you live in with each region having its own criteria that you (and your partner) will need to meet to be eligible for the first home owners grant, such as being over the age of 18 and an Australian citizen or resident.